Organ-on-a-Chip - Complete Setup

 - Product SKU: MS-Kit-O1 / PEGDA-Gelatin

-- Category: Cell Culture Chips, Microfluidic Chips, Microfluidic Organ-on-a-chip, Standard microfluidic chips
+- Category: MesoBioTech, Microfluidic Chips, Microfluidic Organ-on-a-chip, Organ-on-a-chip Bundles

-An ideal Organ-on-a-Chip should be easy to use and with a reversible access to cells in chip for downstream analysis.
-Hence our Organ-on-Chip meets all these demands.
-Available in Small pack (1 chip - 1 clamp - 4 patches) or Large pack (4 chips - 1 clamp - 16 patches).
+An ideal organ-on-a-chip should be easy to use and with a reversible access to cells in chip for downstream analysis.
+Hence our organ-on-a-chip meets all these demands.
+Available in small pack (1 chip - 1 clamp - 4 patches) or large pack (4 chips - 1 clamp - 16 patches).

 The clamp, included in the pack, ensures good sealing with high flow pressures (up to 100 kPa).
 The chip can be placed in a hand screwed clamp for assembling and fast operation and, at the end of your experiment in dynamic flow conditions, the tissue patch can be easily removed by disassembling the clamps and the microfluidic chip.

-The culture patch is a monolayer of nanofibers and support the organization of cells in a functional 3D microtissue.
-Culture patches are included in the setup and nanofibers can be made of two different natural polymers to mimic the extracellular matrix:
+The culture patch is a monolayer of nanofibers, and supports the organization of cells in a functional 3D microtissue.
+The following options are available (more information about culture patches here):

 Once the assembly is completed, micro-chambers and micro-channels are patterned in both plastic plates of the chip to create two independent microfluidic systems: the upper and the lower chambers separated by the tissue patch.
 These two microfluidic chambers can be perfused with different culture media.
 Thus a tissue interface can be formed to simulate alveolar, stomach, intestine, kidney, liver, brain-blood, skin functions, etc. Tissues inside the chip can be observed by microscopy or harvested for downstream analysis.